 How Much is a Goat

 As a farmer looking to raise goats, these are some factors you must consider when buying your goats.
 How much does a goat cost?
 As you can see, it all depends on the breed, the size, the sex, age, and where you buy it from (professional breeder or farmer).
-Either way, you can expect to pay anything from $20 to well over $1,000 for your goats.
-You might even get one for free if you go to a shelter.
+Either way, you can expect to pay anything from $20 to over $1,000 for your goats.
+Auction houses are a common place to purchase a goat for a lower price.
+However, you need to keep in mind the quality of the goat.
+Both in breeding and health.
+No matter where you purchase from, make sure you are able to look over the goat for any signs of disease or other concerns that could potentially put your whole herd at risk.

 If you are considering raising livestock on your small farm or homestead, it’s important to consider your property, setup, time and budget.